Altice Portugal: History

+In 2003, PT Portugal and Telefónica formed a joint venture, at the time, the largest mobile network operator in the Brazilian market and the southern hemisphere, Vivo with more than 30 million customers.
+PT, because it owned Telesp Celular, maintained a strong position in this partnership (50%).
+In August 2005, the company was embroiled in the Brazilian political scandal, known as the mensalão scandal, although no evidence was ever presented about the company's involvement.

-In early 2007, the Portuguese conglomerate, Sonae's takeover offer for Portugal Telecom failed.
+In early 2007, the Portuguese conglomerate, Sonaecom's takeover offer for PT Portugal failed.
 PT's board rejected an initial bid, worth EUR 11.1 bn, in February 2006.
-Sonae.com's takeover bid opposed Belmiro de Azevedo (founder and historical chairman of Sonae holding company) and his son Paulo Azevedo (then the head officer of Sonae.com telecommunications operator) to the investor José Berardo and PT's administrators Zeinal Bava and Henrique Granadeiro.
+Sonae.com's takeover bid opposed Belmiro de Azevedo (founder and historical chairman of Sonae holding company) and his son Paulo Azevedo (then the head officer of Sonaecom telecommunications operator) to the investor José Berardo and PT's administrators Zeinal Bava and Henrique Granadeiro.
 In April 2007 the European Commission gave an ultimatum to the Portuguese government ordering it to give up on the 500 golden shares pack that it owned on the company and that enable special veto powers to the government on vital issues.
 This could give the government a decisive role in the bid by any company to buy Portugal Telecom.
-In November 2007, Portugal Telecom spun off its media assets (PT Multimédia), that included TV Cabo and Lusomundo Cinemas.
+In November 2007, Portugal Telecom spun off its media assets (PT Multimédia), that included TV Cabo and Lusomundo Cinemas, and it changed its name to ZON Multimedia (later by NOS since 2014).
 In January 2008, the European Commission began legal proceedings against the Portuguese government over its 'golden share' in incumbent telecoms operator Portugal Telecom.
 The 500 golden shares with extended voting rights, allowing it to block potential takeover bids, were the reason for the commission's legal action.
 Similarly, in November 2005, the commission had forced the Spanish government to give up its golden share in the other telecommunications' major player in the Iberian Peninsula, the Spanish telecoms giant Telefónica.

 In December 2009, Portugal Telecom purchased RETI.

-On October 2, 2013, Portugal Telecom and Brazil's Oi said they would combine operations to form a new Brazil-based company with more than 100 million subscribers.
+On 2 October 2013 Portugal Telecom and Brazil's Oi said they would combine operations to form a new Brazil-based company with more than 100 million subscribers.
 The resulting company's provisional name is CorpCo.

+On 2 June 2015 Altice announced closing of Portugal Telecom acquisition.
+Paulo Manuel da Conceição Neves was appointed as CEO.

+On March 14, 2018, the PT Group was renamed Altice Portugal.

+Altice Portugal's headquarters in Lisbon was raided on July 12, 2023, as part of an investigation into suspected corruption, money laundering, and tax fraud.

+At end of January, 2025, it was announced that the name Altice would be removed from the majority of the Portuguese assets, and these would instead adopt the name MEO.
+While the announcement claimed that the rebrand was done to create better brand synergy, many suspect this was the result of the 2023 corruption scandals and Altice Group's financial problems.